4+1 Accelerated Undergraduate and Graduate Degree Pathway in Engineering and MBA

 An MBA is a useful degree for an engineer who aspires to advance his/her career within a corporation, or who wants to open a consulting business or a startup company.
 Learning how to solve different business problems and understanding marketing and management related issues are some key skills an MBA degree can teach you.
 Having already obtained a technical degree, an MBA supplements your education in the wider areas of management that usually include subjects such as finance, marketing, organizational behavior, and management strategy.

-The accelerated pathway in Engineering to the MBA program allows interested and qualified students to complete a bachelor’s degree and an MBA with a concentration in Engineering in five years.
-Generally, students in accelerated pathway programs focus on their bachelor’s degree requirements during their first three years, a mix of bachelor’s and master's requirements in the fourth year, and only master's requirements in the fifth year.
+The 4+1 in Engineering MBA program allows interested and qualified students to complete a bachelor’s degree and an MBA with a concentration in Engineering in five years.
+Generally, students in 4+1 programs focus on their bachelor’s degree requirements during their first three years, a mix of bachelor’s and master's requirements in the fourth year, and only master's requirements in the fifth year.
 Each degree is awarded once the specific degree requirements are successfully met.

 1. Select three graduate-level elective courses in engineering; an